 Well for the first year I did a meeting every single day with a few exceptions.
 I made new friends in recovery, I surrounded myself with the principles of recovery and the 12 step fellowship I belonged to.

 I am just a little over 7 years clean now.
 My life has had its up and downs.
 There have been times when the pain was unbearable, there have been times when the joy was so bountiful I thought my heart would burst – never once in of those moments did my mind ever go to the thought of using.
-I once couldn’t go for more than ten minutes without thinking about drugs, now my thoughts are filled with things of life – from the mundane to the extraordinary – all spectacular.
+I once couldn’t go for more than ten minutes without thinking about drugs, now as a grateful addict, my thoughts are filled with things of life – from the mundane to the extraordinary – all spectacular.

-I am now at a place in my life where the gifts of recovery are clicking together beautifully.
+As a grateful Addict, I am now at a place in my life where the gifts of recovery are clicking together beautifully.

 – I have mended all the damaged relationships which are stronger than ever

 – I have formed new and healthy relationships